 Preschool Transportation

-The District shall provide Child Safety Restraint Systems for use by preschool students being transported on District buses in compliance with guidelines established by the National Highway Traffic Safety Administration.

 When the parent/guardian, or a person authorized by the parent/guardian to accept the child, is not present upon midday or afternoon delivery, the child shall be returned to the school upon completion of the route.
 The parent/guardian shall be notified of the child’s location and shall be responsible for pick up.